ArtifactDescription/HPC_Autotuner/adios1-coupled/README.md

 # Scenario for ADIOS1-coupled Applications
+Environment setting in the cluster Bebop at LCRC in ANL is as follows.
+Either of quick start and manual setup can be used.

 ## 1. Quick Start
 ```
 ./build-all.sh
 source env_all.sh
 ```

 ## 2. Manually Setup Environments
 ```
 export ROOT=$PWD/install
 mkdir -pv $ROOT
 ```

 #### (1) Load modules
 ```
 module unload intel-mkl/2017.3.196-v7uuj6z